 We are SIERRA PILOT

 Sierra Pilot is the latest band to emerge from the Canadian music scene.
-With new-age rock inspired songs, Sierra Pilot’s new EP is set to drop in November 2018.
+With new-age rock inspired songs, Sierra Pilot’s latest EP dropped in the fall of 2018.
 Follow us on Instagram for the latest: @sierrapilot

 Taylor Leith | Vocals, Guitar